bshapka/life-in-sql/README.md

 binary exists and is associated with the shell command `sqlite3`.
 The project was developed and tested with version 3.32.3 of SQLite.
 Compatibility with previous versions may exist but is not guaranteed.
 * Start a shell session and navigate to the root directory of the project/cloned repo
-* Run the command `sqlite3 life.db '.read initialize_state.sql'` to randomly generate an initial state
+* Run the command `sqlite3 life.db '.read setup.sql'` to randomly generate an initial state
 * Run the command `sqlite3 life.db '.read play.sql'` to first render the state and then update the state

 Re-run `play.sql` using the above method as many times as you desire to render and update the state.
 Since no procedural